ThorbenKuck/NetCom2/CONTRIBUTING.md

 ### Direct Contributions

-If you are a direct contributor (you have push rights to this repository), please follow the following guid
+If you are a direct contributor (you have push rights to this repository), please follow the following guide

 1) Create a branch named exactly as the issue you are working on.
 If the issue has the label "urgent", branch from dev, else branch from NIGHTLY.
 2) If you want to develop a new feature: Design your code.
-A simple class-diagram is enough, but if you go the extra mile to also provide a sequenz-diagramm, this wont hurt either.
+A simple class-diagram is enough, but if you go the extra mile to also provide a sequence-diagram, this wont hurt either.
 3) Fix the bug/develop the new feature based on your design.
 4) Write a test.
 Test any case you could come up with.
 5) Open a pull-request based on the provided pull-request template onto the branch your branch branched from.
-6) If your pull-request get's denied, start over from 3.
+6) If your pull-request gets denied, start over from 3.

 ### Releases

-The right to provide a new release lies by the repository owner.
+The repository owner reserves the right to provide a new release.

 ### Becoming a direct Contributor

-For becoming a direct contributor, you have to apply to the owner of this repository.
+To become a direct contributor, you have to apply to the owner of this repository.

 You should already have: